Skip to content

 Identity and randomness

-GUID Generator/dev/guid-generatorRFC 4122 identifiers with uppercase and optional braces for .NET
+GUID GeneratorRFC 4122 identifiers with uppercase and optional braces for .NET

-UUID Generator/dev/uuid-generatorRFC 4122 v4 UUIDs for databases and distributed systems
+UUID GeneratorRFC 4122 v4 UUIDs for databases and distributed systems

 Use UUID Generator for lowercase hyphenated output compatible with PostgreSQL uuid columns and MongoDB string keys.
 Use GUID Generator when uppercase or braced format matches Windows registry entries and legacy .NET configuration.